photo credit: Aaron Mello/Unsplash

 I share this technique with parents who are burning themselves out trying to control outcomes.
 I dedicated a chapter to zooming in and zooming out in my 2015 book “Laugh More, Yell Less: A Guide to Raising Kick-Ass Kids.”
 I also wrote a PG-13 wake-up call for parents who can be MORE effective by DOING LESS (f-bomb warning).

 I would LOVE to hear your #BuddhaWins and #BuddhaFails on the road to Parenting Nirvana.
-Just email me here.
+Come join an upcoming free workshop to share them with other moms and dads.